UK Contractors Group: Activities and campaigns

 UKCG commissioned the business consultants LEK to produce an independent report on the contribution construction makes to the UK economy.
 This report, "Construction in the UK economy: The Benefits of Investment", was updated in May 2012, and showed that spending on construction significantly benefitted the UK economy.
 It also claimed that construction was the best sector to stimulate employment.

 UKCG published in 2011 further research showing the contribution construction was making to the English regions, Scotland, Wales and Northern Ireland.
 The research, undertaken by the economic consultancy Cebr and Glenigan showed the pattern of construction activity to be variable across the UK.

 This campaign was followed by "Creating Britain's Future" launched in the Autumn of 2012, aiming to build on the industry's successful delivery of the London Olympics infrastructure by showing that the UK construction industry was: (1) important to the UK economy, (2) a driver of growth, (3) delivering excellent products, and (4) helping change lives.

 In November 2012, UKCG and CITB ran the "Open Doors Weekend" – an initiative for contractors to invite the public to visit sites and to see what they entail in terms of technical aspects, employment/career opportunities and community involvement in order to promote and position the industry positively.
-Other partner organisations were the Specialist Engineering Contractors Group (since 2021, Actuate UK), the Chartered Institute of Building, the Considerate Constructors Scheme and Construction News.
+Other partner organisations were the Specialist Engineering Contractors Group, the Chartered Institute of Building, the Considerate Constructors Scheme and Construction News.

 In August 2014, UKCG and CITB launched the "Born To Build" campaign - a careers resource for young people to hear about the opportunities for young people in construction.
 The same Open Doors Weekend partners were sponsors.